NBRC J-1 Visa Waiver Program

 NBRC’s J-1 Visa waiver program is modeled, in part, after the Appalachian Regional Commission’s successful J-1 Visa waiver program.
 Under NBRC’s program, requests for waivers must be sponsored by a state within the NBRC’s region.
 The NBRC has collaborated closely with our state partners in Maine, New Hampshire, New York, and Vermont to complement each State’s already existing Conrad 30 waiver programs.

-Requests for waiver under the NBRC J-1 Visa Waiver Program must be sponsored by a state within the NBRC’s region.
+Requests for waiver under the NBRC J-1 Visa Waiver Program must first be sponsored by a state within the NBRC’s region.
 To begin the process, contact the designated J-1 Program specialist listed below in the state you have been offered employment.

 Maine